nus-cs3281/2018/students/progress.md

 2 | Responded to contributor queries: [#1234](), [#4567]()

 Notes:
+* The page is for CS3282 work only (i.e., contributions to our own internal projects)
 * PR-related contributions: Report only when a PR is merged (or it's finalized in some other way e.g., abandoned)
 * Past PRs can be claimed in future weeks, but not the other way around.
 * Report each significant achievement in a separate row.
 You may aggregate multiple minor achievements in to a single row.